The Juneteenth flag was designed by activist Ben Haith in 1997. Photo from CNN.

 The slaves reacted with shock and jubilation to the announcement, according to Juneteenth.com.
 Many of them moved to Houston; the city’s black population more than tripled, per documents in the Library of Congress.
 One of those freed slaves was Jack Yates, who moved to Houston within days.
 According to ABC 13 Houston, Yates came to Houston and worked hauling freight.
 He became a Baptist preacher.
 He was the first pastor of the Antioch Missionary Baptist Church — Houston’s first black Baptist church.
 In 1872, he and three other men bought several acres of land for Emancipation Park, on what was then Dowling Street.
 (It is now Emancipation Avenue.)
 The four men bought the park so that they (and other black people) could celebrate Juneteenth.

-Rep. Al Edwards (D-TX) authored a bill to make Juneteenth a state holiday in 1979.
+The Forward Times revealed that Rev. Davis authored the Juneteenth Proclamation, which was used to sponsor House Bill 1016.
+Rep. Al Edwards (D-TX) authored that bill to make Juneteenth a state holiday in 1979.
 Surprisingly, Texas Monthly reports that Edwards met with resistance from fellow blacks in his quest to make Juneteenth a holiday.
 One state representative, Clay Smothers of Dallas, dismissed Edwards’ bill as proposing nothing more than “ceremoniously grinning and bursting watermelons on the Capitol grounds.”

 Despite the resistance, Edwards persisted, and House Bill 1016 was passed by the Texas Legislature, making Texas the first state to officially commemorate Juneteenth.
 (Now every state recognizes the holiday except Hawaii and North Dakota.)
 Juneteenth became an official state holiday on Jan.
 1, 1980.
 Now, 40 years later, there is a growing movement to make it a national holiday.
 That push has gained steam after a string of police killings (most notably George Floyd) and the death of Edwards from natural causes in April.
 He was 83.